Thutmose II: Dates and length of reign

-Thutmose I (right) and Thutmose II as depicted in the Stela on Sennefer.

 The Epitome by Manetho refers to Thutmose II as "Chebron" and credits this ruler with a reign of 13 years.
 The Greek name may reflect a version of the prenomen, Aakheperenre.
 Egyptologists debate whether Thutmose II had a short or long reign.
 Some suggest a short reign of three years, based on his highest attested date is Year 1, II Akhet day 8 stele.
 There are only a small number of surviving documents, and a minimal amount of scarabs attested to this king.

 It is still possible to estimate when Thutmose II's reign would have begun by means of a heliacal rise of Sothis in Amenhotep I's reign, which would give him a reign from 1493 to 1479 BC, although uncertainty about how to interpret the rise also permits a date from 1513 to 1499 BC, and uncertainty about how long Thutmose I ruled could also potentially place his reign several years earlier still.
 Nonetheless, scholars in the 20th century were assigning him a reign from 1493 or 1492 to 1479.

 Alternatively, Thutmose could have ruled around two or three years, from 1482 to 1480/1479 BC.